alberto-lorente/stir-fried-data/README.md

 1.1 **Data Collection**

-Extract the Wikipedia biographies and associate knowledge graph for two distinct categories:Nobel laureates in Physics & Nobel laureates in Chemistry.
+* Retrieve the first 100 biographies and corresponding knowledge graph data for Nobel laureates from Wikipedia.

-Organize data outputs into a pandas DataFrame to link texts with their respective categories and store each biography in individual text files.
-Furthermore, keep detailed knowledge graph in JSON files which can map back to each person easily.
+* Store biographies in individual text files and knowledge graph data in JSON files.
+* Use the `fetch_biography` function to automate biography retrieval and fallback to page_id lookup if necessary.
+* Lemmatize texts, remove stopwords and non-alphabetic characters with `clean_text_spacy`, preparing data for analysis.

 1.2 **Data Analysis**

 Analysis the differences between the two catagoreis, including: